↑

 • Shred the cheese from a block rather than buying pre-shredded bagged cheese.
 It melts so much better.

 • Use the most tender cut of beef you can find.
-Top round steak and chuck roast are great options.
+Tenderloin, ribeye, flank or strip steak are great options.

 • Store leftover soup in individual airtight containers in the refrigerator.
 Consume within 3-4 days.